ducalex/retro-go/README.md

 - `RG_TOOL_BAUD` represents --baud
 - `RG_TOOL_PORT` represents --port

+## Windows
+Running `./rg_tool.py ...` on Windows might invoke the wrong Python interpreter (causing the build to fail) or even do nothing at all.
+In such cases you should use `python rg_tool.py ...` instead.

 ## Changing the launcher's images
 All images used by the launcher (headers, logos) are located in `launcher/main/images`.
 If you edit them you must run the `launcher/main/gen_images.py` script to regenerate `images.c`.
 Magenta (rgb(255, 0, 255) / 0xF81F) is used as the transparency colour.